-Data Subjects are permitted to view their data held by the Association upon making a request to do so (a Subject Access Request).
-Upon receipt of a request by a data subject, the Association must respond to the Subject Access Request within one month of the date of receipt of the request.
+Data Subjects are permitted to view their Personal Data held by the Association upon making a request to do so (a Subject Access Request).
+Upon receipt of a request by a Data Subject, the Association must respond to the Subject Access Request within one month from the day after the date of receipt of the request.
 The Association:

 - must provide the data subject with an electronic or hard copy of the personal data requested, unless any exemption to the provision of that data applies in law.

-- where the Association does not hold the personal data sought by the data subject, must confirm that it does not hold any personal data sought to the data subject as soon as practicably possible, and in any event, not later than one month from the date on which the request was made.
+- where the Association does not hold the Personal Data sought by the Data Subject, must confirm that it does not hold any or that Personal Data sought to the Data Subject as soon as practicably possible, and in any event, not later than one month from the day after the date on which the request was made.